-B14 - Average yearly fuel cost: Enter the estimated annual fuel cost.
+B17 - Average yearly fuel cost: Enter the estimated annual fuel cost.
 This is influenced by the size of the boat and engine you are using.
 It will also be influenced by how far you have to travel to your shellfish lease and how many trips you make each year for planting, harvesting and monitoring.

 Production Assumptions

-Desired Annual Production Bushels
+Desired Annual Production oysters

-Market Size Oysters Per Bushel #
+Market Size Oysters Per Container #

+Market Oyster per Bushel

 Lease Size Acres

-Percent Of Lease Suitable For Planting
+Containers per acre

+Acres of lease harvested each year

 Number Of Years Until Harvest Size

-Area Of Lease Harvested Per Year Acres

-Area Of Lease Harvested Per Year Acres
+Containers harvested per year

 Survival From Planting To Harvest

-Of Oysters Harvested Per

-Harvest Efficency Harvestable Acre

-Purchase Price Of Spat \$ Per 1000 Spat
+Purchase Price Of Seed \$ Per 1000 Spat

 Average Yearly Fuel Cost

 Marketing Assumptions: Marketing is an important aspect of business management and one that should be given attention prior to beginning production.
-While market factors are highly variable they can be estimated.
+While market factors are highly variable, they can be estimated.
 These estimates should be based upon the best data you can obtain.
 Growers raising cultchless oysters in contained systems usually aim production at raw bar markets.
 The higher prices they seek compensate for the higher inputs of equipment and the labor to keep containers clean.